MarkBaker/PHPComplex/README.md

 ```
 If you want to perform the same operation against multiple values (e.g. to add three or more complex numbers), then you can pass multiple arguments to any of the operations.

-You can pass these arguments as Complex objects, or as an array or string that will parse to a complex object.
+You can pass these arguments as Complex objects, or as an array, or string that will parse to a complex object.

 ## Using functions